 - Set timer for 90 minutes on high.
 Once the time expires, allow for 15 minute natural pressure release before releasing remaining pressure and removing the lid from the pot.

 - Remove corned beef and put it in a shallow cook dish.
 Pour a cup of the hot broth over it, cover it with foil, stick it in an oven to keep warm until ready to serve.
 Or just serve it straight from the Instant Pot if you’re ready to eat.

-- To cook veggies, after the beef is removed from the pot, put cabbage and carrots in the pot and cook them on high for 3 minutes then do a quick release and serve.
+- To cook veggies, after the beef is removed from the pot, put cabbage, carrots and potatoes in the pot and cook them on high for 2 minutes then do a quick release and serve.